EmreVarli/EmreVarli/README.md

 - 🌱 I’m currently improving skills on full-stack development ( WINS and MERN stacks + Node.js | MongoDB | Django Web Framework | RestAPI)
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- 👨‍💻 All of my projects are available at. (to be updated)[https://dastugo.com/](https://dastugo.com/)
-- 📝 I write articles on [Medium](https://cogut.medium.com/)
-- 💬 Ask me about **C#, ASP.NET, .NET Core, WINS and MERN stacks **
-- 📫 How to reach me **cetinogut.gm@gmail.com**
+- 📫 How to reach me **varliemre1@gmail.com**
-- 📄 Know about my proffessional experiences [visit web-site](https://cetinogut.netlify.app/)
+- 📄 Know about my proffessional experiences
-- 📄 Know about my academic background experiences [visit web-site](https://cetinogut-phd-candidate.netlify.app/)
+- 📄 Know about my academic background experiences
 - 💝 Interests: Cyber security, ML, Robotics, AI, Blockchain
 - ⚡ Fun fact: I love to ride 🚲 and 🚶